How to Merge Different Wedding Styles

 Spring Wedding Theme Ideas

-2. Ask him/her to be specific.
+2. Ask Him/Her to Be Specific

 Using those images, find out what they like about both your vision and their own.
 Ask them to be very detailed in their feedback.
-You may have interpreted their liking of geometric lines, stark contrast, and black and silver as some kind of a mirrored balls ablaze, disco-themed party.
+You may have interpreted their liking of geometric lines, stark contrast, and black and silver as some kind of mirrored balls ablaze, disco-themed party.
 But, actually, they may have been describing the whole rather than breaking it down to the parts.
-They may respond favorably to a specific pattern on a tablecloth, or a particular decorative item, or the shape of a cake.
+They may respond favorably to a specific pattern on a tablecloth, a particular decorative item, or the shape of a cake.

 Use your discussion to create your own individual compilation of specific wants item by item.
-It may help to make a list of all the details.
-Flowers, food (all courses, as well as dessert).
-Entertainment, wardrobe, and so on.
+It may help to make a list of all the details: flowers, food (all courses, as well as dessert), entertainment, wardrobe, and so on.
 Divide up what are the most important items to each of you.
 Then, see how the wedding would look if you each had it your way within those categories — there may be more similarities than you think!

 Progress!
 You’ve compiled a detailed, itemized list of your combined ideas!
 Now it’s time to enlist your trusted wedding planner, florist, and caterer.
 Let them illustrate your vision further so you can find out what’s doable and at what price point.
 These professionals have seen and done it all.
 They’ll be able to guide you and provide suggestions on how to create a day that reflects both of your wants.